 - meaningful work samples

 A minimum age of 18 years is required for participation in the application.
 There is no age restriction.
 There is no charge for the application.
 The ‘Passage’ AiR programme encourages diversity and specifically invites applications from artists of all religions, origins or gender.
 The artists are selected by a jury on the basis of the quality of the submitted works.
 The jury is composed of the chairperson of the Kultur- und Kunstverein Kemberg e.V., the two resident artists of the previous year and external jurors from the cultural and art sector.
-The jury members will be announced on the ‘Passage’ website: passageair.org.
+The jury members are announced on the ‘Passage’ website.
 The jury’s decision cannot be appealed.
-The selected artists will be informed as of 20th April 2022.
+The selected artists will be informed as of 22nd March 2023.

 Prerequisite For Participation

-Since the Kultur- und Kunstverein Kemberg e.V. would like to especially promote exchange between children and young people and established artists, participation in the residency is tied to the implementation of a 2-day workshop for young people.
+Since the Kultur- und Kunstverein Kemberg e.V. and Polygona Kunstverein would like to especially promote exchange between children/young people and established artists, participation in the residency is tied to the implementation of a 2-day workshop for young people.
 The form, content and scope of the workshop are freely selectable.
-The Kultur- und Kunstverein Kemberg e.V. provides the necessary logistical and spatial resources for the workshop.
+The Kultur- und Kunstverein Kemberg e.V. and Polygona Kunstveren provide the necessary logistical and spatial resources for the workshop.

 Welcoming artists to the Dübener Heide as part of the ‘Passage’ AiR programme also means sharing our curiosity about the guests with residents of the region.
 We value cultural exchanges of experience and hope that the artists will offer insights into their work to date to a public audience in the context of an artist talk.